 - Growth Processes,

-- Mechanical Processes,

-- Electrical Processes, and
+- Mechanical Processes, and

 - Financial Processes.

 Each of these topics is that large, that we cannot cover them entirely.
 Therefore, we restrict ourselves to certain aspects from these topics.
 Regarding growth processes, we consider biological model, which can be used to describe the growth of a market for a product or of the population of a species, or for several competing ones.
 Regarding mechanical processes, we will use the laws of motion to develop modular models of mechanical processes and introduce the Lagrangian and Hamiltonian approach.
-Regarding electrical processes, we consider modeling of circuits and discuss the Bond graph approach.
 Last, in financial applications we focus on the assessment of options and consider the Black-Scholes approach.